ANDREWAHN-UK/MS-one-more-turn/README.md

 5. Wireframes:
 ________________________________________

-The wireframes can be accessed from the wireframes folders, and also directly here:
+The wireframes can be accessed from the "wireframes" folder, and also directly here:

 https://github.com/ANDREWAHN-UK/MS-ONE/blob/master/wireframes/MS1%20mobile.bmpr